 Note: you can only paste links that are openly accessible.
 If you need to log in to see the document (such as articles hosted on jstor or other password-protected repositories) our system will not be able to extract the document from that site.
 In such cases you will first need to download the article from the website, and upload it using drag and drop or choose document.

 After you've uploaded the document, you can start with editing the settings.
-Click on open document to view the document and start adding questions and comments.
+Click on open document to view the document and start adding questions and Discussion Threads.
 If you want to replace the document with a different one, you can click on change file.

-When you have published your document, click open document to view it and add practice questions and/or comments.
-You can select a part of the text to link a practice question or comment to this specific part.
-If you want to add an overall question or comment you can use the plus-button in the lower right corner.
+When you have published your document, click open document to view it and add Question Cards and/or Discussion Threads.
+You can select a part of the text to link a Question Cards or Discussion Threads to this specific part.
+If you want to add an overall question or Discussion Threads you can use the plus-button in the lower right corner.

-Practice questions are inline practice moments for students and can be added by the teacher as well as by students when enabled (see settings).
-Comments can be questions or discussion points and can be added by the teacher as well as by students when enabled.
-Students (and teachers) are able to reply to each other's comments, making it possible to have inline discussions.
-Click here for more information on how to add a comment or practice question.
+Question Cards are inline practice moments for students and can be added by the teacher as well as by students when enabled (see settings).
+Discussion Threads can be questions or discussion points and can be added by the teacher as well as by students when enabled.
+Students (and teachers) are able to reply to each other's Discussion Threads, making it possible to have inline discussions.
+Click here for more information on how to add a Discussion Threads or Question Cards.

 Click settings to expand the settings field.